Student Complaint, Grievance and Informal Concerns Procedure

 1. The grievance must be filed on the Minnesota State Community and Technical College’s Student Complaint, Grievance or Informal Concern form within 10 business days of receipt of the written response to the complaint under Part 3, Subpart A. The grievance shall state the reason for the grievance, a factual summary of the grievance, the specific policy or procedure application that is of concern, and the requested remedy.
 The form is available on the College website, by contacting the student development services office on any campus, or by calling the Support Center at 877-450-3322.

 The student may submit the grievance through the following steps:

 a.
 The administrator to whom the employee reports.
 The student may elect to waive this step if the student previously submitted the matter to the same administrator under the Complaint Process in Part 3, Subpart A.

 b.
-The chief officer to whom the employee reports.
+The vice president or executive dean to whom the employee reports.

 2. Each administrator who receives the grievance shall meet with the student to discuss the grievance within ten business days.
 The administrator shall inform the student of, and document on the grievance form, a reasonable date by which the administrator shall make a written response.